WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 > I \ I \ I \ 42 \implies I \ I \ 42 \implies I \ 42 \implies 42
 > $$
 >
-> As you can see, not that much happened really.
+> As you can see, not that much happened.

 #### 2. Constant